 |Fur||Fine, soft, single-coated fur||Double-coated fur with long, coarse outer hair|

 An alpaca is an animal that resembles a llama.
 It is a part of the camel family that is native to the Andes mountain of South America as well as on different countries such as Bolivia, Peru, and Chile.

 The average alpaca is between 125-200 pounds when fully grown.

 Alpaca wool is used mainly for clothing such as sweaters.
 Alpaca fiber is eco-friendly and hypo-allergenic which is suitable for most clothing preference.

 Alpaca fiber is also a well-known for its insulation and thermal properties.
 It’s very light as well as good for keeping you warm.
 It’s natural, biodegradable, shrink-resistant, wrinkle-resistant, and odor-resistant.

 A llama is also a native to the Andes mountain of South America and a part of the camel family.
 However, unlike an alpaca, the llama doesn’t have a hump on its back.

-This lovely creature has been long used as pack animals since the beginning of its domestication.
-They are used to saddle a load of about 50 to 80 pounds depending on the animal size.
+This lovely creature has been long used as a pack animal since the beginning of its domestication.
+An adult llama can be used to saddle loads of about 50 to 80 pounds depending on the animal size.